dustinpfister/blog_posts/_posts/threejs-svg-loader.md

 ## There are also my posts on my SVG tools, and SVG movement threejs project examples

-I have made a number of threejs project example posts and two projects that are relatavent to using the SVG loader are my [SVG movement](/2022/09/23/threejs-examples-svg-movement/), and my [SVG tools](/2023/03/17/threejs-examples-svg-tools/) projects.
+I have made a number of threejs project example posts and two projects that are relevant to using the SVG loader are my [SVG movement](/2022/09/23/threejs-examples-svg-movement/), and my [SVG tools](/2023/03/17/threejs-examples-svg-tools/) projects.
 The SVG movement has to do with using svg files as a way to define paths in space that are used to move objects around.
 The SVG tools project is a more generic module that has to do with using SVG in general to create Logos and such.

 ### Source code and SVG assets are up on my Github